We've talked about those demanding clients and how to watch out for them. But what about the golden eggs? The ones who are a dream to work with?

 A great client isn't over-demanding.
 They understand you're busy and need time to pull together a quote for their business.
 They don't have an ego.
 They appreciate you have other clients.
 They also won't chase and chase, giving you essential space to think carefully about your offer.

-10. They don't push you down on price
+10. They don't push you down on the price